-Contra Dan's is the name of the Houston band that is open to anyone who would like to play for the contra dances.
-Credit goes to Mike Head for the name, for starting the original Contra Dan's, and for supplying some of the music that we use.
+Contra Dan's is the name of the Houston community band that is open to anyone who would like to play for the contra dances.
+Credit goes to Mike Head for starting the original Contra Dan's, coming up with the name, and supplying some of the music that we use.
 The current incarnation of Contra Dan's is organized and led by John Bloom and Keith Holmes.

-Although open to everyone regardless of skill, Contra Dan’s is an open band, it is not a “pick up” or “bring your instrument to a dance and jam” band.
-Contra Dan's rehearses about once a month and always before a dance that the band is going to play.
-We provide sheet music for all of our tunes at our rehearsals.
-Many tunes can also be downloaded and printed or added to your tablet; see below.
+Although open to everyone regardless of skill, Contra Dan’s is not a “pick up” or “drop in” or “bring your instrument to a dance and jam” band.
+Contra Dan's rehearses every few weeks and always before a dance that the band is going to play.
+Members are expected to attend as many rehearsals as possible, and especially the rehearsal just before a dance that we're playing.

 All musicians and all instruments are welcome.
-Even those who don't yet feel confident enough to play a dance or take the lead are welcome to attend the rehearsals and play at a dance.
+Even those who don't yet feel confident enough to take the lead or be amplified are encouraged to attend the rehearsals and play at a dance.

 Playing for dancers is a lot of fun and has none of the pressure of concert music, so please join us!
 Email firstname.lastname@example.org for details and John or Keith will get back to you with specifics.